AmateurPanda92/pokemon-rby-dx/README.md

   * **Signposts** that appear onscreen **when you enter a new area**.
   * [**Run by holding ‘B’**](https://www.github.com/pret/pokered/wiki/Running-Shoes), similar to the running shoes introduced in gen-3.
   * [**Turning to face enemy trainers when seen**](https://www.github.com/pret/pokered/wiki/Turn-to-face-enemy-trainers-when-seen-by-them), introduced in the non-remake 3<sup>rd</sup>-gen games.
+  * **Turbo mode** that makes use of the GBC’s double clock speed compared to the DMG, giving players the option to speed-up gameplay like they’d be able to if using an emulator.
+It might not be possible to double the clock speed at run time, so one way this might be possible is to always run the game at double clock speed and limit the speed at which graphics and audio are updated.
 * **UX behaviour tweaks** and other **quality-of-life improvements** to address minor friction points that negatively affect the player’s enjoyment, for example:
   * Allowing the player to **cancel playing the bicycle music** by pressing ‘B’ when riding the bike to revert to the music attributed to the area they are in, similar to the effect moving into a new area while still on the bike would have.
   * Removing or [**reducing the artificial save delay**](https://www.github.com/pret/pokered/wiki/Remove-Artificial-Save-Delay).